Employee Spotlight: McKenna Pope

 In July 2015, McKenna held a TedTalk focused on "toy marketing activism".
 McKenna was just 14 years old.
 Watch now:

-McKenna's passion for finding a gender-neutral colored cooking tool as a gift for her younger brother sparked a petition with over 46,000 signatures, which in turn caught the attention of Hasbro, the manufacturer of the classic Easy-Bake Oven.
+McKenna's passion for finding a gender-neutral coloured cooking tool as a gift for her younger brother sparked a petition with over 46,000 signatures, which in turn caught the attention of Hasbro, the manufacturer of the classic Easy-Bake Oven.

 CT: McKenna, it's been nine years since your TedTalk that changed the toy industry.
 Any learnings that you want to share from the experience?